 More than 1 million foreigners seek treatment in the hospitals in Penang and Kuala Lumpur every year.
 There are specialists in every hospital, but unlike in the U.S., you don’t have to wait for months to get an appointment.
 Just turn up to the hospital, register, then take a number and wait your turn.
 If you are then referred to another doctor, or need to get an X-ray or scan, that will also happen on the same day in the same place.

-Prescriptions in Malaysia cost a third of what you pay at home.
+Prescriptions in Malaysia cost a fraction of what you pay at home.
 But it’s not just the cost that’s attractive; it’s the service.
 The pharmacists, like the rest of Malaysia’s medical staff, are well trained and informed.
 Malaysians are friendly people, but it’s the genuine interest that they take in you, no matter how small or large the issue, which impresses.
 It takes you back to a time when personal service meant something.
 That same service is alive and well here.

 There are doctor’s clinics throughout the country, which are perfect places to get treatment for something minor like a cold, the flu, or sinus infections.
 They usually charge $10 and because these are small clinics you won’t have to wait as long as you would in a busy hospital.
 But for anything more serious, it’s best to go to a specialist or general practitioner in one of the many top-notch hospitals in the country.
 A first-time doctor or specialist visit is usually between $15 to $40, with follow-up visits around $15, depending of course on what you have to have done.
 If you are admitted, the overnight stay will cost roughly $40 for a private room per night.

 This figure is based on a stay at a not-for-profit hospital and there are some very good ones in Malaysia.
 The Lam Wah Ee Hospital in Penang is one such hospital and value for money and care, you couldn’t do better.